 Let’s take a look at some way you can address the problems before getting into the root cause that leads to the inappropriate behavior in the first place.

 How to Train a Puppy Not to Poop in a Crate.

-If you have already potty-trained your puppy, but it keeps pooping in its crate, there could be a variety of reasons behind this – which we’ll discuss in a bit.
+If you have already potty-trained your puppy, there could be a variety of reasons behind this – which we’ll discuss in a bit.